ScratchAddons/ScratchAddons/README.md

 ### Suggestions and bug reports

-If you found a bug in Scratch Addons or have a suggestion, [create an issue](https://github.com/ScratchAddons/ScratchAddons/issues/new/choose) after checking for duplicates.
-Alternatively, you can open a [discussion](https://github.com/ScratchAddons/ScratchAddons/discussions/new/choose) or use our [Feedback page](https://scratchaddons.com/feedback/)
+If you found a bug or have a suggestion, checking for duplicates and [create an issue](https://github.com/ScratchAddons/ScratchAddons/issues/new/choose) if there isn't one already.

-If you found a security vulnerability, please don't report the bug publicly, instead follow the instructions in our [Security Policy](.github/SECURITY.md)

 ### Code

-If you want to help with the code or add a new addon, fork this repository, and then create a [pull request](https://github.com/ScratchAddons/ScratchAddons/pulls).
-Also, please read our [contributing guidelines](https://github.com/ScratchAddons/ScratchAddons/blob/master/.github/CONTRIBUTING.md).
+Before contributing code, please read our [contributing guidelines](https://github.com/ScratchAddons/ScratchAddons/blob/master/.github/CONTRIBUTING.md).

+Follow the installation instructions above to setup the extension.
+Please only submit pull requests for open issues and test your changes.

+We recommend Visual Studio Code as the code editor.

 ### Translations

-Scratch Addons translations are handled by Trasfix.
-If you are interested in translating Scratch Addons, read [Joining the Localization Team](https://scratchaddons.com/docs/localization/joining-the-localization-team/)
+Translations are handled by Trasfix.
+If you are interested in translating the extension, read [Joining the Localization Team](https://scratchaddons.com/docs/localization/joining-the-localization-team/)

 ### Documentation

-The Scratch Addons documentation is located in the [website-v2](https://github.com/ScratchAddons/website-v2/tree/master/content/docs) repository as markdown files.
-Documentation
+Most documentation is located in the [website-v2](https://github.com/ScratchAddons/website-v2) repository in [/content/docs](https://github.com/ScratchAddons/website-v2/tree/master/content/docs) as markdown files.

 ## License